msimms/OpenWorkoutWeb/README.md

 * Activity export in GPX format.
 * Fetch six month records, to use as the basis for workout plan generation.

+### 0.11
+* Fixes to adding tags and gear to activities.
+* Too many optimizations to list.

 ## Tech
 This software uses several other source projects to work properly: